-Research at the Kapodistrian University in Athens, Greece, show that the wild olive oil produced by Olea Sylvestris has the highest concentration of oleocanthal, i.e. 528 mg/kg (compared to the average concentration of 99 mg/kg in other olive oils).
-The concentration of oleacein is 194 mg/kg (compared to an average of 48 mg/kg).
+Research at the Kapodistrian University in Athens, Greece, show that the wild olive oil produced by Olea Sylvestris had the highest concentration of oleocanthal and a very high concentration of oleacein.

-Another beneficial chemical found in wild olive oil is ligstroside aglycon, present in Olea Sylvestris wild olive oil in world-record levels of 371 mg/kg.
+Another beneficial chemical found in wild olive oil is ligstroside aglycon, present in Olea Sylvestris wild olive oil in recent years at world-record levels.

 Our wild olive oil has four times more of the therapeutic elements than the average for the best olive oils.

 Olea Sylvestris olive oil conforms to the highest standards required for pharmaceutical products.

 Some of the benefits from the regular consumption of our olive oil are:

 a reduction in the harmful blood cholesterol (LDL)